Vishalsingh-oo7/netflix-business-case-study/README.md

 ## 📌 Project Overview

 This project explores **Netflix’s dataset** to analyze viewing trends, content distribution, and customer preferences.
-Using **Python and SQL**, the objective was to uncover insights about genres, release patterns, and regional content to better understand Netflix’s global strategy.
+Using **Python**, the objective was to uncover insights about genres, release patterns, and regional content to better understand Netflix’s global strategy.

 ## 🛠 Tools & Technologies